intel/llvm/sycl/doc/design/CompileTimeProperties.md

-Properties that are implemented using `[[__sycl_detail__::add_ir_annotations_member()]]`, are represented in LLVM IR as the fifth metadata parameter to the `@llvm.ptr.annotation` intrinsic function.
-This parameter is a tuple of metadata values with the following
+Properties that are implemented using `[[__sycl_detail__::add_ir_annotations_member()]]`, are represented in LLVM IR as the fifth parameter to the `@llvm.ptr.annotation` intrinsic function.
+This parameter is a pointer to a global variable with fields corresponding to the names and values of the properties in the following sequence:
-sequence:

 * Name of the first property
 * Value of the first property